You have the home-field advantage when it comes to solar lead generation, and that comes with significant benefits for both you and your customers.

 A local business has the advantage if they have a strong online presence that provides what buyers want to know.

 That doesn’t mean that meeting your customers in person is a bad idea.
 I also happen to believe there is nothing stronger than the connection you make one-on-one, so I understand why our industry relies so heavily on door-to-door.

 Instead, get out in your community.
 Offer a free talk at the local library or extension service.
 Go into the school systems.
 If your local public school doesn’t allow it, contact private schools, and then follow up with a mail-out to the neighborhood to let parents know you were there and you care about their kids’ education.

 Ask them to get in touch with any questions.

 There are countless ways to get creative and give back to your community through charity events, social and educational groups and a dozen more.

-If you want better lead generation and you want to dominate your market, get visible with information people want, and they will learn that local is the way to go.
+If you want better lead generation and you want to dominate your market, take control of the conversation.
+Get visible with information people want, and they will learn that local is the way to go.